OCA/connector/connector/doc/guides/concepts.rst

 :py:class:`connector.connector.Binder`.

-Binders are classes which know how to find the external ID for an OpenERP ID, how to find the OpenERP ID for an external ID and how to create the binding between them.
+Binders are classes which know how to find the external ID for an Odoo ID, how to find the Odoo ID for an external ID and how to create the binding between them.